fieldtrip/website/faq/installation.md

 The main FieldTrip functions such as **[ft_preprocessing](/reference/ft_preprocessing)** and **[ft_freqanalysis](/reference/ft_freqanalysis)** all call the **[ft_defaults](/reference/ft_defaults)** function at the beginning.
 The **[ft_defaults](/reference/ft_defaults)** function ensures that the required subdirectories such as fieldtrip/preproc and fieldtrip/fileio are added.
 All other toolboxes in fieldtrip/external will only be added upon request, i.e. only when a function from one of those toolboxes is really needed.

 You might be worried that this automatic path-checking and path-adding on every function call makes it slow.
 The **[ft_hastoolbox](//reference/utilities/ft_hastoolbox)** function remembers (with a persistent variable) whether a certain toolbox has already been checked, and therefore does not check the same toolbox twice.
-In case FieldTrip folders are removed, for instance by using rmpath or restoredefaultpath, make sure to reset the persistent variable in the ft_hastoolbox function again by executing "clear ft_hastoolbox".
+In case FieldTrip folders are removed, for instance by using rmpath or restoredefaultpath, make sure to reset the persistent variable in the ft_hastoolbox function again by executing `clear ft_hastoolbox`.